RavenLRS/raven/README.md

 another aircraft.
 - OLED screens, both on the TX and RX with channel monitor, telemetry viewer and full configuration (requires at least one button on the board).
-- Bluetooh MSP bridge using the same serial port as the RC link (works with all the existing Betaflight/iNAV configurators with support for Bluetooth).
+- Bluetooth MSP bridge using the same serial port as the RC link (works with all the existing Betaflight/iNAV configurators with support for Bluetooth).
 - Model ID with 64 memory slots.
 - Fully configurable from the radio using CRSF scripts (crossfire.lua